XOOMAR

 That made the product feel closer to traditional hardware than consumer electronics.
 It also meant Level’s engineers had to fit the parts that make a smart lock work into a much tighter physical package.

-For builders and smart home hardware teams, the restructuring lands as a warning about design-led hardware under a larger owner.
+For builders and smart home hardware teams, the restructuring lands as a warning about design-led hardware under a larger owner, a theme also running through the Bungie layoffs.
 A clever physical product still needs manufacturing scale, support capacity, software maintenance, and platform work.

 XOOMAR analysis: folding Level into Kwikset points to consolidation, not expansion of Level as an independent design lab.
 The source material does not show Assa Abloy’s full internal reasoning, but the move itself says the company wants Level’s business handled inside an existing lock brand rather than through a separate organization.